gardenjs/docs/src/routes/(documentation)/docs/get-started/install/install.md

 # Install Gardenjs

-Make sure [Vite](https://vitejs.dev/) is installed.
+Make sure [Vite](https://vitejs.dev/) is installed!

 Then install Gardenjs inside your project root and follow the installation routine:

 ```console
 npm install --save-dev gardenjs
 ```

-In the root directory you will now find your Gardenjs configuration file 'garden.config.js' to adapt Gardenjs to your project needs  (see chapter "Setup").
+In the root directory you will now find the Gardenjs configuration file **garden.config.js**.

-## Run Garden
+## Run Gardenjs

-Add `Gardenjs` to your `package.json` as follows and start Gardenjs via `npm run garden`:
+Add Gardenjs to your **package.json** as follows and start Gardenjs via `npm run garden`:

 ```json
   "scripts": {